 # Load the bioregion definition:

-I test the niche difference mechanism as the primary species compositional assembly process operating along South African shores.
-I suggest that the thermal gradient along the coast provides a suite of abiotic (thermal) conditions from which species can select based on their physiological tolerances, and hence this will structure -diversity.
-For this mechanism to function one would assume that all species have equal access to all sections along this stretch of coast, thus following Beijerinck’s ‘Law’ that everything is everywhere but the environment selects (Sauer 1988) (but see main text!).
+I test the niche difference mechanism as the primary species compositional assembly process along South African shores.
+I suggest that the thermal gradient along the coast provides a suite of abiotic (thermal) conditions from which species can select according to their physiological tolerances, and that this structures \(\beta\)-diversity.
+For this mechanism to operate, one assumes that all species have equal access to all sections along this stretch of coast, following Beijerinck’s ‘Law’ that everything is everywhere but the environment selects (Sauer 1988).
+This assumption provides a useful null model rather than a literal description of coastal dispersal, and the main text qualifies it against the directional influence of the Agulhas and Benguela Currents.

-The basic approach to a spatial analysis structured around a biological response (e.g. community structure and composition; \(Y\)), environmental variables (\(E\)) and their spatial representation (\(S\)) involves an analysis of Moran’s eigenvector maps (MEM), followed by db-RDA and variance partitioning.
-Various literature sources discuss principle behind Moran’s eigenvector maps (Dray et al. 2006; Dray et al. 2012).
-Worked examples are also presented in the excellent book Numerical Ecology with R (Borcard et al. 2011) in Section 7.4.
-The method followed here has been adapted from these and other sources.
+A spatial analysis structured around a biological response (e.g., community structure and composition; \(Y\)), environmental variables (\(E\)), and their spatial representation (\(S\)) proceeds through an analysis of MEMs, then db-RDA and variance partitioning.
+Several sources discuss the principle behind them (Dray et al. 2006; Dray et al. 2012), and worked examples appear in the excellent book Numerical Ecology with R (Borcard et al. 2011) in Section 7.4.
+The method here is adapted from these and other sources.

-Obtaining the MEMs to use in the analysis is based on the procedure introduced by Borcard and Legendre (2002), which was later modified by Dray et al. (2006).
-The basic approach involves:
+The MEMs follow the procedure introduced by Borcard and Legendre (2002) and later modified by Dray et al. (2006).
+The main steps are:

-Set up a geographic or Euclidian distance matrix representing the pairwise distances between the \(n\) sites (\(D=[d_{ij}]\)).
+Set up a geographic or Euclidean distance matrix representing the pairwise distances between the \(n\) sites (\(D=[d_{ij}]\)).
 I already did this when I applied the

 Do a Principal Coordinates Analysis (PCoA) of the truncated distance matrix \(S^{\star}\).

-Truncation produced by Minimum Spanning Trees (MST) focuses on the binary relationships between neighbouring sites, discarding any other connections (i.e. some sites are considered to be neighbours, while for others the relationships are null).
-One could also choose a Gabriel graph or another kind of network topology.
+Truncation by a Minimum Spanning Tree (MST) keeps the binary relationships between neighbouring sites and discards the rest (i.e., some sites count as neighbours, while for others the relationship is null).
+A Gabriel graph or another network topology is an alternative.
 Such matrix representations show section-to-section connectivities.
-In the case of South Africa’s coastline data, the MST causes sections to be connected only to other sections adjacent to two sides of it: for example, Section 4 is directly connected to only Sections 3 and 5; sections at the termini of the coastal ‘string’ of sections are each connected to only one other section.
-The binary connectivity matrices, also called topology-based connectivity matrices, can be produced from Euclidian or geographic coordinates using functions in at least two R packages (I start with geographic coordinates).
-One option is to use the spdep package’s mst.nb()
+For South Africa’s coastline, the MST connects each section only to the sections adjacent on its two sides.
+Section 4, for instance, is directly connected to only Sections 3 and 5, while sections at the ends of the coastal ‘string’ each connect to one other section.
+The binary connectivity matrices, also called topology-based connectivity matrices, can be built from Euclidean or geographic coordinates using functions in at least two R packages (I start with geographic coordinates).
+The spdep package’s mst.nb() function is one way to calculate an MST, and the vegan package and others offer alternatives.
+The neighbours list from the MST represents the spatial component, \(S^{\star}\).
+The MST produces small connectivity artefacts in the Saldanha Bay region, where the closest sections are not always the ones adjacent along the path around the coast, because sections on opposite sides of the bay can be closer together.
+This topological inconsistency does not affect the spatial analysis.

 [1] -0.01754386